 Who are we looking for?
 Our tutors are passionate about what they teach and create a positive environment for learning.
 When choosing tutors, we consider why applicants want to be involved, understanding and commitment to the role, awareness of disadvantage in education, interpersonal and teaching skills, and knowledge about the chosen subject area.

 Tutors must have completed at least six months of tertiary education (university or similar) before tutoring in January and hold a valid Working With Children Check (which are free for volunteers).
 It is not necessary that tutors have studied VCE in high school (IB, interstate or international equivalents are fine!) or be students at the University of Melbourne (other universities or already graduated work too).

 What's involved in tutoring at VCESS?
-The next VCESS will be held at the University of Melbourne Parkville campus from 9 to 20 January, 2023.
+The most recent VCESS program was held at the University of Melbourne Parkville campus from 9 to 20 January, 2023.
 Tutoring one class involves five to seven contact hours over two weeks, with additional time required for lesson planning.
-All tutors are expected to attend at least one day of training in late 2022.
+All tutors were expected to attend at least one day of training in late 2022.

 Beyond this minimum involvement, many tutors take on multiple classes and opt in to additional one-on-one tutoring time.
 Special Roles have a various time commitments outlined in the relevant position description, from holding a group meeting each day to living on campus for two weeks.
 There are also opportunities to volunteer in brief roles for events, workshops, and operations support.